PatrickHollweck/SRocket/docs/README.md

 # SRocket
-> SRocket ( short for: SocketRocket ) is a batteries-included opinionated socket.io framework written in typescript.
+> SRocket ( short for: SocketRocket ) is a batteries-included, opinionated socket.io framework written in typescript.

 ## Disclaimer

 SRocket is still under heavy construction!
-When the framework is released there will be a npm-package, and maybe even a cli since SRocket is very opinionated.
+When the framework is released there will be a npm-package, and maybe even a cli, since SRocket is very opinionated.
 While reading the documentation keep in mind that the structure and the api may change at every point in time.
-Currently the easiest way to get started using the framework is coping from source!
+Currently the easiest way to start using the framework is to copy it from source!

 ## Introduction
 Have you ever worked with pure socket.io and wanted a bit more structure to your project ?
 If so SRocket is the answer to that,